-Turn the temperature control dial counterclockwise, slide the recirculation lever to the position and the function lever to the position.
+Turn the temperature control dial counterclockwise, slide the recirculation lever to the position.
 Switch the fan on and outside air will flow through the corner and center vents.
 To change air distribution, slide the function lever to the position, and outside air will also flow from the floor level outlet at the heater.